 The Rady School of Management’s Entrepreneurship & Innovation Minor is designed to provide students with a strong understanding of business and entrepreneurship theory, practices, and applications.
-The E&I Minor will appeal to creative and ambitious undergraduate UC San Diego students who envision launching and managing their own business or entering careers in innovation-driven fields.
+The E&I Minor will appeal to creative and ambitious undergraduate students who envision launching and managing their own business or entering careers in innovation-driven fields.
 In this program, students will:

 - Cover a broad context of the application of entrepreneurship and business principles.